Neo-Pantheon/.github/profile/README.md

 ### AgentNFT Contract

 The AgentNFT contract represents ownership of AI agents as NFTs.
-Each agent can have multiple NFT copies (up to 12), with revenue being distributed equally among all NFT holders of a particular agent.
+Each agent has exactly 12 NFT copies, with revenue being distributed equally among all NFT holders of a particular agent.

 Key features:
 - ERC721 token with enumeration support
+- Access control for role-based permissions
 - Tracks agent metadata and usage
 - Manages revenue distribution and claims
 - Custom token URI support for marketplaces and applications
+- Security protection with reentrancy guards

 #### Core Functions